paybygroup/docs/contents/pbgapis.md

 <br><br>
 <p id="pbg_push_purch_info"></p>
 ## **Group Purchase Updated**
-When a Group Purchase gets updated we will `POST` to the `Merchant API URL` information of the changes.
-The attributes that when updated will trigger this action are :
+When a Group Purchase gets updated we will `POST` to the `Merchant API URL` the group purchase record with all of the updated details.
+The attributes that, when updated, will trigger this action are:

 - `status`
 - `commit_deadline`